 Overview

-Phase 3 focuses on defining how your data maps to Reach’s system.
-This is accomplished through flexible schema definitions that match your existing data structure—no transformation required.The Two-Part Process
+Phase 4 turns your Phase 3 plan into concrete schemas.
+You define how your data maps to Reach’s system through flexible schema definitions that match your existing data structure—no transformation required.The Two-Part Process

 1